-Discussion Question: Does this appear to be a case of child labor, forced labor, or human trafficking?
+Does this appear to be a case of child labour, forced labour, or human trafficking?
 Why?

-Talking Points: Many people are trafficked by someone who they refer to as their boyfriend or girlfriend.
+Many people are trafficked by someone who they refer to as their boyfriend or girlfriend.
 This is because many young people are groomed for sex trafficking by someone with whom they are in a romantic relationship.
-Additionally, traffickers cause victims and survivors to distrust law enforcement, particularly if they are forced to engage in illegal behavior, and to instead tell law enforcement that everything is fine.
+Additionally, traffickers and exploiters cause survivors to distrust law enforcement, particularly if they are forced to engage in illegal behavior, and to instead tell law enforcement that everything is fine.
 Given the girl's age, the appearance that someone is being paid, and her presence in the hotel that has a high incidence of prostitution, the case should be investigated further.